-On behalf of The Rachel Firm posted in Divorce on Wednesday, August 6, 2014.
+On behalf of Megan B. Rachel, Attorney At Law posted in Divorce on Wednesday, August 6, 2014.

 Texas has seen plenty of fortunes made in the oil business.
 An oil fortune is at the center of a divorce trial which was scheduled to start Monday in Oklahoma.
 The husband is James Hamm, the billionaire founder of Continental Resources, which owns a large portion of the Bakken Shale oil fields in the northern United States.